Financing & costs

 - For information concerning the possibilities of combining a PROMOS grant with other grants please contact the Department for International Affairs - Contact person: Claudia Casiano.

-- For student stays abroad a monthly grant of 300 EUR is available; the grant will be paid for a maximum of four months (even when the study stay is longer than four months).
+- For studies abroad a monthly grant of 350 EUR is available; the grant will be paid for a maximum of four (4) months (even if the study stay is longer than four (4) months).
 If you already have been granted a PROMOS scholarship, you can receive the scholarship for maximum 2 more months, as the maximum total funding period is 6 months.

 - For internships a monthly grant is available; this will be paid for a maximum of three months (even when the internship is longer than three months).